Lead from your center.

 Capacity, not competency

-Other frameworks focus on competencies — communication skill, executive presence, facilitation, domain expertise.
-The Axis approach instead focuses on leadership capacity: how much strategic clarity, structural thinking, relational authority, and authentic alignment you can access — especially under pressure, complexity, and scale.
+Other frameworks measure competencies — communication skill, executive presence, domain expertise.
+The Axis approach measures capacity: how much strategic clarity, structural thinking, relational authority, and authentic alignment you can access under pressure, complexity, and scale.

 The whole person